 by four sons, Capt.
 L. L. Rosa and Capt.
 Frederick Rosa, of this city

-sons residing in Weedsport.
+and two sons residing in Weedsport.
 The funeral arrangements are not yet

 From Geneva Daily Times 28 January 1914